Roy-lab/compnetbio-singlecell-integration/README.md

 Slides, notebook, and datasets for integrating single cell gene expression datasets

 ## Before class
-- On the biostat server (or on your own computer), clone this repository:
+- Log into the biostat server and clone this repository:
 ```
 $ git clone https://github.com/Roy-lab/compnetbio-singlecell-integration.git
 ```
-- Or, if that doesn't work for some reason, simply download the whole repository zip file, and if you want to run code off the biostat server, `scp` the compressed file onto the server, and unzip.
+- Or, if that doesn't work for some reason, simply download the whole repository zip file, `scp` the compressed file onto the server, and unzip.

-## At the start of class (if you want to run code on the server)
+## At the start of class
 1. Login to the biostat server.
+If you are not already on the UW Network, you will need to VPN in first.
 2. __ON THE SERVER__, go to the directory with the notebook and the dataset directories.
 If you git-cloned with the above command in your home directory and didn't rename any directories, it should just be:
 ```
 $ cd compnetbio-singlecell-integration